dormeir999/Clustering-Search-Queries/README.md

 but the TF-IDF scoring method isn't good enough.

-The maximum amount of clusters the module will find is 8500 clusters for a day, if there are 170 most common sub-categories in the gigs in the listings of all search queries in a day.
+The maximum amount of clusters the module will find is 8500 clusters for a day, if there are 170 most common sub-categories in of all search queries in a day.
 Usually some sub-categories are associated with very few search queries, so they will be clustered into less than 50 clusters.
 The total number of clusters that were found for 7 days in March (25/3-31/3) is 53595, but grouping by the cluster name and date gave the final number of 31088 unique clusters over all these 7 days.